L-Briand/KTM/docs/mdocs/create_documents.md

 ### Note about memory management

-- The `MDocument` object you receive contains a representation of full mustache template that you have parsed.
+The `MDocument` object you receive contains a representation of full mustache template that you have parsed.
 If you parse a 1Mb template, you will have ~1Mb memory taken by the object.
-- The only time multiple documents are cached is for partials.
-You can look at how to create them [here](CreatePartials.md).
-Feel free to pre-cache them as needed if you intend to re-use them.

 ## On multiplatform